-The Group keeps its current accounting and prepares its financial statements in accordance with the

-All amounts are in thousand Bulgarian leva unless otherwise stated requirements of the Bulgarian commercial and accounting legislation.
+The Group keeps its current accounting and prepares its financial statements in accordance with the requirements of the Bulgarian commercial and accounting legislation.

-These consolidated financial statements have been prepared in accordance with the requirements of theInternational Accounting Standards (IAS), published by the International Accounting Standards Board (IASB) and adopted by the European Union.
+This consolidated financial statement have been prepared in accordance with the requirements of theInternational Accounting Standards (IAS), published by the International Accounting Standards Board (IASB) and adopted by the European Union.

-As of March 31, 2023 IASs comprises the International Financial Reporting Standards (IFRS) and the interpretations of the International Financial Reporting Interpretations Committee (IFRIC), approved by the
+As of June 30, 2023 IASs comprises the International Financial Reporting Standards (IFRS) and the interpretations of the International Financial Reporting Interpretations Committee (IFRIC), approved by the